 A chart example:

 By default, the chart shows equity and drawdown profiles, the price curve, and the trades of the asset selected with the [Asset] scrollbox.
+Elements can be removed from the chart by setting their corresponding Color parameters to 0.
 Trade entry and exit points are marked with green or red dots for winning or losing trades.
 The blue equity profile is summed up from the whole portfolio and is averaged over all oversampling cycles.
 If Capital is invested, it adds to the equity curve.
 The red spikes below are the drawdown profile (the "underwater equity").
-On large scales the price curve is displayed as candles.
-The trade, candle, and equity colors can be set up with the Color parameters.
-Any element can be removed from the chart by setting its corresponding Color parameter to 0.
+On large scales the price curve is displayed with candles.
 The size and scale of the chart can be set up with plot parameters (click [Test] again when the script was changed).
-The price curve and the displayed trades can be selected with the [Assets] scrollbox before clicking [Result].
+The price curve with the displayed trades can be selected with the [Assets] scrollbox before clicking [Result].
+The equity curve is always from the sum of all trades of the portfolio.
 The number of bars per chart can be limited with the PlotBars variable.

 The performance is calculated either from the trade sequence and equity curve of the simulation, or from a distribution of many sequences and equity curves using Monte Carlo analysis.
 This is an example of a performance report: